mwat56/kaliber/README.md

 An INI-file as shown above is looked for at three different places

-1. in the your (i.e. the current user) directory (`./kaliber.ini`),
+1. in your (i.e. the current user) directory (`./kaliber.ini`),
 2. in the computer's main config directory (`/etc/kaliber.ini"`),
-3. in the current user's home directory (`$HOME/.kaliber.ini`).
+3. in the current user's home directory (`$HOME/.kaliber.ini`),
+4. in the current user's configuration directory (e.g. `$HOME/.config/kaliber.ini`).

-All these files (if they exist) are read in the given order at startup before finally parsing the commandline options shown earlier.
+All these files (_if they exist_) are read in the given order at startup before finally parsing the commandline options shown earlier.
 So each step overwrites the previous one, the commandline options having the highest priority.

-	//TODO

 ### Authentication

-But why, you may ask, would you need an username/password file anyway?
+Why, you may ask, would you need an username/password file anyway?
 Well, there may be several reasons one of which could be Copyright problems.
 If not all your books are in the public domain and Copyright-free in most countries you may _not make them publically_ available.
 In that case you're most likely the only actual remote user allowed to access the books in your library.